 Success in business strongly correlates with success in networking.
-A recent study published in the Harvard Business Review found that executives who consistently rank among the top 20 percent of their companies, both in well-being as well as performance, have “diverse but select networks made up of high-quality relationships with people who come from several different spheres and from up and down the corporate hierarchy.”
+A study published in the Harvard Business Review found that executives who consistently rank in the top percentiles in their companies, both in well-being as well as performance.
+The article goes on to say “When people of influence know you, they can advocate for you, offer you high-profile projects, and support your career goals.”

 Reasons to Join Business School Clubs

 Consider this excerpt from the candid MBA student blog The Brain Dump about a student’s experiences at the University of Chicago’s Booth School of Business:

 Student groups aren’t really optional.
 If you’re going to search for summer internships and full-time employment, the student groups are often the first line of recruiting.
 Many events are members only.
 If I want to interact with my target companies, I need to join the clubs.